dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 Add Test Parameter File
 -----------------------

 You can add a test :ref:`dict parameter file` to your source code repository, allowing other users to easily launch a test run of your workflow.
 Follow `these instructions <https://usegalaxy.org/training-material/topics/contributing/tutorials/create-new-tutorial-technical/tutorial.html#testing-the-workflow-recommended>`__ to create a test parameter file.
-Then, add the file you have created to your GitHub repository as you did with your '.ga' Galaxy workflow file above.
+Then, add the file you have created to your GitHub repository as you did with your exported Galaxy workflow file above.

 Releasing on GitHub
 -------------------